kaiji123/GeoQuiz/README.md

 * DBPASSWORD - password of your database
 * DBDATABASE - database of your cluster (default is defaultdb)
 * EMAIL - your email
-* PRIVATE_KEY - your ssh key in which you log in to your server machine
+* SSH_PRIVATE_KEY - ssh private key from server machine
+* DOMAIN - domain of your web application